exalsius/exalsius-api-spec/openapi/linting/README.md

 1. Install the e.g. [Spectral VS Code extension](https://marketplace.visualstudio.com/items?itemName=stoplight.spectral) and configure it in your editor
 2. The ruleset will automatically validate your OpenAPI specs against the Zalando guidelines
 3. Fix any validation errors to ensure compliance with the style guide
-4. Alternatively, you can run linting from the command line using `make lint`
+4. Alternatively, you can run linting from the command line using `make lint` using a docker container

-The full set of enforced rules can be found in the `spectral.json` file.
+The full set of enforced rules can be found in the `zalando.json` file.